Flooding

 For more information on what you should put into your ‘go-bag’ in case of an emergency, go to Pack Your Go Bag Now.

-- Do not walk, drive, or swim through floodwaters — even shallow water can sweep you away or hide hazards like live wires or debris.
+- Do not walk, drive, or swim through flood waters — even shallow water can hide hazards like live wires or debris.

-- Turn off your main breaker and disconnect gas lines before leaving your home, if it’s safe to do so.
+- Turn off your main power breaker and disconnect gas lines, if it’s safe to do so.

 - Follow evacuation orders issued by authorities without delay.

-- Do not switch on electricity until your home has been inspected by a qualified professional.
+- Do not turn the power back on until your home’s electrical system has been inspected by a qualified electrician.

 - Document all damage to your property and belongings with photos before cleaning.

-- Clean and disinfect all surfaces, furniture, and clothing that came into contact with floodwater — it may be contaminated.
+- Clean and disinfect all surfaces, furniture, and clothing exposed to flood water.

 - Check your car for water damage before driving.
 If the engine or interior was submerged, have it inspected before use.